 Seth Jordan - Content Services Manager

-Sydney-based music journalist, festival consultant and long-time Community radio broadcaster Seth Jordan has joined the CBAA as its new Content Services Manager.
+Sydney-based music journalist, festival consultant and long-time Community radio broadcaster Seth Jordan joined the CBAA in the capacity of Content Services Manager in 2012.
 He will be responsible for the management, operation and development of the CBAA’s national network services, including the Community Radio Network (CRN) satellite distribution service and the Digital Delivery Network (DDN).